 For the answer to the question, "Why didn't the Oklahoman cover this news story," one is left to one's intellectual resources since the Oklahoman has not given a reason for not reporting on this story, even though the Gazette and Journal Record did.
 The June 17, 2011, article by Jim Kyle, a 1950s Oklahoman reporter, gives strong clues.
 In that article, he said,

+First and foremost, it [a newspaper] is a business, and the purpose isn't to serve the public, but to make a profit for the owners.
 That often leads to compromise of one's conscience.
 It's not very much like the image presented by Perry White of The Daily Planet in the Superman strips.
 I learned early that my profession was not "saving the world" but instead "creating tomorrow's garbage wrapper."
 Some information that would have embarrassed "important people" never saw print; some arrests went unreported.

 In his audio interview, he added,